FEIFAN-HE/CoronaVirusDataAnalysis/README.md

-# Taking a Deep Look Into the Outbreak of Corona Virus
+# Taking a Deep Look Into the Outbreak of CoronaVirus

-The purpose of this paper is perform data analysis on the data set ***Novel Corona Virus 2019*** to gather insights on the outbreak of the Corona Virus to date(2/22/2020).
+The purpose of this paper is perform data analysis on the data set ***Novel CoronaVirus 2019*** to gather insights on the outbreak of the CoronaVirus to date(2/22/2020).

 ## Data Set
 **Dataset Citation:**
 Kaggle.com.
-(2020). _Novel Corona Virus 2019 Dataset_. [online] Available at: https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset [Accessed 1 Mar.
+(2020). _Novel CoronaVirus 2019 Dataset_. [online] Available at: https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset [Accessed 1 Mar.
 2020].

 To begin our analysis, let's take a look at the schema of the dataset, the format is as follows